Another year, another E3. This year’s conference is one of the more interesting in recent memory at least in terms of the quantity of what was shown.

 The game features base building similar to Fallout 4, with part of the plot of the game being that you are a Vault Dweller from a control Vault (a Vault that functions as advertised) that has been sent out into the world 25 years after the bombs fell to rebuild America.
 Quests and missions will be handled by computers, robots and radios as there will be no human NPCs.
 From what has been shown so far it appears as if the game will feature systems similar to games like Destiny and The Division with random events and encounters distributed server side for you and other players to interact with.
 The game also features the ability to nuke other players with ICBMs, with you unlocking the ability to do so via the main quest.
 Apart from being able to McNuke your enemies the nukes are also useful for creating high end zones rich with treasures to explore on the map.
 Not much more was shown of the game but as the launch of the game draws nearer it is likely that we will be hearing a lot more, especially as the developers intend to have pre-release beta testing period (although for pre-orders only it appears) and have already started to answer some frequently asked questions on their social media platforms.

 This game caught my eye because it is another Fallout game.
 With Fallout being one of my favourite video game franchises I was completely caught off guard when Bethesda originally announced the game prior to E3 as I assumed it was going to be another single player game based on Fallout 4’s assets and engine, similar to Fallout: New Vegas to Fallout 3.
-With the announcement of the game being a multiplayer game however I was initially shocked, assuming that they were going the MMO route but now that more information has been revealed about what the game is going to be I am very interested in finding out more.
+With the announcement of the game being a multiplayer game however I was disappointed, assuming that the game would be another MMO.
+But this is not the case, the game is an always-online multiplayer game that uses the Bethesda Game Studios formula but with other players.
 The developers have confirmed that private servers and modding will be made available post-launch, similar to the release schedule of the modding tools for previous Bethesda Game Studios games.

 Fallout 76 releases on the 14th of November 2018.